Blog

 3. Reduced energy costs

 Most businesses that rely on real estate costs – such as coworking spaces – will be acutely aware of energy costs.
-However, adopting an eco-friendly strategy will mean that you use less energy.
+Adopting an eco-friendly strategy will mean that you use less energy.

 4. Mental and physical wellbeing

-While you probably won’t want to ban your customers from using paper in your space, you can help to set an example by running a completely paperless business and ensuring that your employees do their work electronically.
+While you probably won’t want to ban your members from using paper in your space, you can help to set an example by running a paperless business via your operations.
+This may look like:

-If paper is essential to how you operate, encourage the reusing of printed materials such as scrap paper as well as double-sided printing.
+If paper is essential to how you operate, encourage the reusing of printed materials, such as scrap paper and double-sided printing, and opt for sustainable materials.
+All of these little habits can add up in a big way to help reduce waste generation.

 2. Create an eco-friendly culture

 Even with the most rigorous environmental measures in place, they will only be effective if people engage with them.
-To do this, consider setting up a team within your business that is responsible for promoting eco-friendly thinking and monitoring the sustainability of your space.
+To do this, consider ways of making eco-friendly and sustainable practices built into your coworking space operations.

 3. Build a natural environment

-An eco-friendly space should be as natural as feasible.
 Where possible, try to install larger windows or skylights and remove blinds.
-This will increase the amount of natural light in the space and help reduce energy wastage
+This will increase the amount of natural light in the space and help reduce energy wastage.

-As well as this, you should use plants across your coworking space.
-This will improve air quality and encourage people to think environmentally, as well as being aesthetically pleasing!
+You can also use plants across your coworking space.
+This will improve air quality and encourage people to think environmentally, as well as be aesthetically pleasing.

 4. Evaluate your use of space